openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 A number of parameters exist that you can specify within the URL to govern the behavior of the unpack stage:

--  *unpack:* Controls whether the URL components are unpacked.
+-  *"unpack":* Controls whether the URL components are unpacked.
 If set to "1", which is the default, the components are unpacked.
 If set to "0", the unpack stage leaves the file alone.
 This parameter is useful when you want an archive to be copied in and not be unpacked.

--  *dos:* Applies to ``.zip`` and ``.jar`` files and specifies whether to use DOS line ending conversion on text files.
+-  *"dos":* Applies to ``.zip`` and ``.jar`` files and specifies whether to use DOS line ending conversion on text files.

--  *striplevel:* Strip specified number of leading components (levels) from file names on extraction
+-  *"striplevel":* Strip specified number of leading components (levels) from file names on extraction.

--  *subdir:* Unpacks the specific URL to the specified subdirectory within the root directory.
+-  *"subdir":* Unpacks the specific URL to the specified subdirectory within the specified root directory.
+This path can be further modified by fetcher specific parameters.

--  *name:* Assigns a name to a given component of the :term:`SRC_URI`.
+-  *"name":* Assigns a name to a given component of the :term:`SRC_URI`.
    This component is later referenced by this name when specifying its :term:`SRCREV` or :term:`SRC_URI` checksum, or to correctly place its revision in the package version string with aid of :term:`SRCREV_FORMAT`.